 Oral supplementation of magnesium pidolate has shown to treat sickle cell disease in clinical trials .
 It works by inhibiting potassium-chloride ion channels and thereby reducing dehydration in humans.
 According to one study involving 20 patients, "the median number of painful days in a 6‐month period decreased from 15 (range 0–60) in the year before the trial to 1 (range 0–18; P < 0.0005) during the period of [magnesium pidolate] therapy."
 This indicates that magnesium pidolate can significantly alleviate pain and improve quality of life in sickle cell patients.
 However, the results of the open-label, unblinded study may be inconclusive.

 In a phase I clinical trial conducted on children with sickle cell disease, which was intended to measure the potential toxicity of magnesium pidolate, magnesium pidolate was found to enhance the effects of hydroxycarbamide (Hydrea®), a prescription medication.
 It was found to significantly improve the condition of patients compared to hydroxycarbamide alone .
-However, some side effects occurred such as GI tract irritation, but its overall toxicity is very low.
-Even at the highest dose (83 mg/kg, or 5.81 grams in a 70 kg adult), the reported GI side effects were very mild.

 In one placebo-controlled clinical trial, magnesium pidolate was found to improve the conditions of patients with non-insulin-dependent diabetes mellitus .
 According to the study, "chronic [magnesium pidolate] supplementation produced a significant reduction of plasma cholesterol and LDL cholesterol, and an increase of HDL cholesterol."

 This compound has shown to be potentially useful in the treatment of primary dysmenorrhea .